 - Heating the environment (radiation).

 Over a century ago we had the Gravity Hot Water Heating System.
 It was utterly simple, had no moving parts and was operated by manually regulating a fire under the boiler.
 Powered coal stokers, oil or gas burners were later added with a room thermostat for automatic heating.
-It was abandoned upon introduction of the hot water circulator and zone valves that provided heating operational flexibility and remain so to date.
-However, the natural (gravity) convection attributes of yore are innately present within “modern” hydronic systems and must necessarily be negated with “check-valving”.
+It was abandoned upon introduction of the hot water circulator and zone valves that provided heating operational flexibility and remains so to date.
+However, the natural (gravity) convection attributes of yore are potentially and innately present within “modern” hydronic systems, but are stifled with restrictive “near-boiler piping” practices and “check-valving”.
+The result is that there has been no means of readily incorporating natural, free energy gravity transmission into contemporary, powered distribution systems.

-Introduction of the Delta-T ECM Hydronic Circulator has enabled us to recreate what we call a “Neo-Gravity Hydronic Heating Appliance”.
-Now natural convection is finitely controlled by the Delta-T ECM Circulator much like “paddling a canoe with the current” ….. virtually effortless!
-Functionally it is akin to “putting an ‘Automatic Transmission’ on a Boiler”.
-Hydronic distribution energy is typically reduced by over 90% of contemporaries.
-By further coupling with a high-mass, cast-iron boiler reduces burner cycling and system operating temperatures, increasing boiler AFUE substantially, depending upon the site radiation and heating demands.
-These claims are substantiated within our U.S. Patent No. 10,690,356 and Canada Filing No. 2,964,131.
-Our website www.BoilersOnDemand.com has further details.
+Introduction of the Delta-T ECM Hydronic Circulator has now enabled us to recreate what we call a “Neo-Gravity Hydronic Heating Appliance”.
+Natural convection can now be near-boiler piping enhanced and finitely managed by the Delta-T ECM Circulator much like “paddling a canoe with the current” ….. virtually effortlessly!
+Functionally it is akin to “putting an ‘Automatic Transmission’ on a Boiler”, employing an automotive analogy.
+Hydronic distribution energy is now typically reduced by over 90% of contemporaries.
+By further coupling with a high-mass, cast-iron boiler further reduces burner cycling and system operating temperatures, again increasing boiler AFUE substantially, depending upon site radiation and heating demands.
+These claims are substantiated within our U.S. Patent No. 10,690,356 and Canadian Brevet/Patent No. 2,964,131.
+Refer to our website www.BoilersOnDemand.com for extensive detailing.

-So, first upgrade your aging, less efficient boiler to our post-modern, high-mass, Neo-Gravity Delta-T ECM Hydronic Heating Appliance.
+So, first upgrade your aging, less efficient boiler to our benchmark, post-modern, high-mass, Neo-Gravity Delta-T ECM Hydronic Heating Appliance for peak heating energy creation and delivery.

 Now, let’s dispel the notion that natural gas fuel is cheaper than oil, using our one-two strategy as detailed above.